1945 Caernarvon Boroughs by-election: Previous MP

 The seat had become vacant when the constituency's Liberal Member of Parliament (MP), David Lloyd George (1863–1945) had been elevated to the peerage as the 1st Earl Lloyd George of Dwyfor in January 1945.
 He died two months later, on 26 March 1945, before the by-election took place.

 Lloyd George was first elected as the constituency's MP at the 1890 Caernarvon Boroughs by-election, caused by the death of the previous Conservative MP.
-During a long and distinguished political career the former MP had served in many high offices, notably as Chancellor of the Exchequer 1908–1915 and Prime Minister of the United Kingdom 1916–1922.
+During a long and distinguished political career, the former MP had served in many high offices, notably as Chancellor of the Exchequer 1908–1915 and Prime Minister of the United Kingdom 1916–1922.
 He had led the Liberal Party, after the retirement of H. H. Asquith, from 1926 to 1931.

 Candidates

 The election took place during the Second World War.
-Under an agreement between the Conservative, Labour and Liberal parties, who were participating in a wartime coalition, the party holding a seat would not be opposed by the other two at a by-election.
+Under an agreement among the Conservative, Labour and Liberal parties, who were participating in a wartime coalition, the party holding a seat would not be opposed by the other two at a by-election.
 Accordingly, the Liberal Party nominated a candidate, but no Labour or Conservative representative was put forward.
-Plaid Cymru, which was not party to the electoral agreement, selected a candidate; so a contested poll took place.
+Plaid Cymru, which was not party to the electoral agreement, named a candidate; so a contested poll took place.

 Two candidates were nominated.
 The list below is set out in descending order of the number of votes received at the by-election.